The Reverse of the Medal

 Returning from the far side of the world, Aubrey meets his unknown son, and proceeds home to England, where he is embroiled in the most difficult challenge of his career, and all on dry land.
 Maturin is his close and valuable friend at every hard reverse.

-This novel was read by Starling Lawrence of American publisher W W Norton in 1989.
-By fall of 1990, W W Norton began publishing paperbacks of the prior novels, at the urging of Mr Lawrence, thus introducing the series to a new and larger audience.
+This novel was read by Starling Lawrence of American publisher W. W. Norton & Company in 1989.
+Within a year, Lawrence successfully convinced Norton to publish the rights to O'Brien's books within the United States and began selling highly popular paperbacks of O'Brien's earlier novels.

 Plot summary

 Jack Aubrey and his crew make their way in a much knocked-about Surprise from the small island near the equator in the Pacific Ocean to the West Indies Squadron at Bridgetown with their American prisoners in a recaptured whaler.
 Aubrey learns that Sally Mputa was pregnant when they parted over twenty years earlier, at the moment of meeting his grown son, Samuel Panda, who appears to meet him and seek his blessing.
 Samuel is on his way to the Brazils with Catholic missionaries.
 Aubrey and Maturin like the young man, and Maturin promises to aid him in his wish to become a priest, as his being illegitimate is a barrier to taking orders.
 After the court martial for the British mutineers among Aubrey's prisoners, Aubrey leaves quickly for home.
 The voyage home is enlivened by a chase of the privateer Spartan, which slips away in fog through the blockade to Brest.

 Finally ashore in England, Aubrey hears a rumour from a stranger he meets in Dover that peace is coming soon, creating an opportunity to make money in the stock exchange.
 Mr Palmer claims familiarity with Maturin.
 Aubrey makes the transactions, and shares the advice with his father, General Aubrey.
 The General makes large stock transactions and spreads the rumour of peace farther.
 The transactions prove profitable in the short term, but values fall when the rumour is shown to be false.
 Aubrey does not sell quickly enough and loses money, though others prosper.
 Aubrey is arrested for manipulating the market.
 He is taken to the Marshalsea prison to await trial.
 General Aubrey flees, leaving his son to fend for himself.

 Maturin finds that his wife Diana has gone to Sweden with Jagiello, and that The Grapes, an Inn in the liberties of the Savoy where he has kept rooms for years, has burnt down.
 Maturin shows Sir Joseph Blaine the brass box full of valuable paper from Danaë and he makes a list of the contents; Blaine will watch to see who tries to cash any of it.
 Maturin then gives the box to Wray at the Admiralty.
 Maturin learns that his godfather Ramon d'Ullastret has died, and left him sole heir to an enormous fortune.
 Pained by the absence of his wife, Maturin returns to the use of laudanum.